All Articles

 stainless steel pot boiling on gas stove

-Alas, recent research studies revealed by the media suggest gas stove emissions may affect indoor air quality.
+Alas, recent research studies referenced in major media outlets suggest gas stove emissions may affect indoor air quality.
 Plus, they may not be as efficient as their electric counterparts.

 Should you keep your gas stove or replace it?
 Well, that depends upon several variables, ranging from budget to risk factors unique to your household.
 To help you explore this topic more deeply, let’s look at some pros and cons you may wish to consider.